RE & Collective Worship

 At Winsor, we follow the Newham Agreed Syllabus for RE.

-Children take part in high quality dialogues about their learning and they are encouraged to ask significant questions about life.
-RE learning is knowledge- rich but also involves lots of application skills.
+Our goal is to promote the fundamental British Values through RE and our high-quality RE lessons help pupils develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.
+We fulfil the prevent duty.
+Our intent is to involve children in high quality dialogues about their learning and to encourage them to ask significant questions about life.
+RE learning is knowledge - rich but also involves lots of application of skills in order to help our pupils become well-rounded individuals.
 Pupils are familiar with the British Values.
 They are also confident in discussing our school’s values.
 Their sense of belonging is nurtured, for example through undertaking actions as members of our house teams.

 We celebrate a variety of festivals and talk about them during our assemblies.
 Each year, children take part in Cultural Week during which they explore different religions and show their understanding through art and creative writing.
-Each of our assemblies includes a moment of reflection that helps children think about significant values.
+Each of our assemblies includes collective worship through the daily moment of reflection that helps children think about significant values.
 Pupils have plenty of opportunities to develop a variety of skills, for example their oracy abilities during our poetry assemblies.
+Their achievements are celebrated each week.

-Children take part in educational visits to a variety of places of worship and their work is displayed in the school for others to appreciate and reflect on.
+Children’s learning is enriched through educational workshops (for example when we invite visitors) and visits to a variety of places of worship and their work is displayed in the school for others to appreciate and reflect on.
 Moreover, pupils have opportunities to learn about children’s rights (described in the United Nations Convention on the Rights of the Child) because Winsor is working with UNICEF in order to become a Rights Respecting School and we have already gained the Bronze Award.